 Interestingly, researchers have found that women are often perceived as more feminine when they sit cross-legged.
-This posture is regarded as the opposite of manspreading and is often seen as effeminate.back to menu ↑
+This posture is regarded as the opposite of manspreading and is often seen as effeminate.

-Manspreading is a way of getting more space in public situations, similar to putting a bag next on a seat so that no one can sit next to you.
+Manspreading is a way of getting more space in public situations.
+It’s similar to putting a bag on a seat so that no one can sit next to you.
 It seems like a whole lot of hot air to us but we should look at why the issue is getting everyone talking.

-It’s rude & impolite – If when traveling on public transport (at busy times) a man takes up two or three seats, it could mean that there are people standing that could be sitting down.
+It’s rude & impolite – If when traveling on public transport (at busy times) a man takes up two or three seats, it could mean that people are standing that could be sitting down.

 Some men are making the situation worse – Some fellows are adding fuel to the fire with weak arguments.
 Their claims that it’s more difficult for a dude to hold his knees together really have no medical evidence.
 And similarly, claims that having a dick and balls makes it impossible not to manspread are simply unfounded (unless you’re hung like a donkey!)

-In a nutshell, it’s really not difficult, just sit with the knees shoulder width apart and that’s it.
-You don’t have to squeeze your legs together but you also usually don’t need to have your legs at a 90-degree angle either!back to menu ↑
+In a nutshell, it’s not difficult, just sit with the knees shoulder-width apart and that’s it.
+You don’t have to squeeze your legs together but you also usually don’t need to have your legs at a 90-degree angle either!

 According to two researchers, men have to manspread.
 Writer for EconoMonitor Ash Bennington with the help of data scientist Mark Skinner studied the science behind manspreading.

-Their new report states that men spread out on public transit because of their bodies’ proportions, which means that the chap that’s taking up two seats on the bus is dictated by his biology and not his macho attitude.
+Their new report states that men spread out on public transit because of their bodies’ proportions.
+This means that the chap that’s taking up two seats on the bus is dictated by his biology and not his macho attitude.

 Most importantly, the pair found that manspreading is caused by men’s high shoulder-to-hip ratios.
 In other words, you can blame the way they sit on geometry.
-On average, a man’s shoulders are 28% wider than his hips, while the average woman’s are just 3% wider than her hips, the two authors claimed.
-The following quote kind of sums it up (if you can understand it!)
+On average, a man’s shoulders are 28% wider than his hips, while the average womens are just 3% wider.

-Shouldn’t a man be able to sit however he damn well likes?
-Of course, the caveat is that if the bus is busy and he’s taking up more than his own seat, it goes without saying he’s bang out of order.
-But if no one else needs the seat next to him, why the hell can’t a dude sit however he feels most comfortable (within reason.)
+Shouldn’t a man be able to sit however he likes?
+Of course, the caveat is that if the bus is busy and he’s taking up more than his own seat, it goes without saying he’s in the wrong.
+But if no one else needs the seat next to him, why can’t a dude sit however he feels most comfortable?

 There’s another reason men like to sit with their legs apart and relaxed: it keeps their junk cooler.
 It’s also more comfortable for the butt, too!

 Public transport can get pretty hot so it’s understandable that men want to sit with their legs wide apart.
-Let’s not forget that thighs have large arteries which generate a lot of heat and squeezing the legs together can get uncomfortable pretty quickly!
+Let’s not forget that thighs have large arteries which generate a lot of heat and squeezing the legs together can get uncomfortable.

 Since publishing the videos, they have been shown to be fake by St Petersburg-based publication Bumagahave.
 The so-called bleach was actually only water and the men involved in the videos were paid actors.

-The law student claims to have embarked on a one-woman crusade to eradicate manspreading and has even gone so far as to accuse her native men “gender aggression.”
+The law student claims to have embarked on a one-woman crusade to eradicate manspreading.
+She has even accused men of “gender aggression.”
 Anna claimed that the bleach stains serve as “identification spots” so everyone can easily see which part of the body controls the behavior of these men.
-The student hilariously said:

-Russian news outlet Rosbalt also accused the video as being fake, but Anna still insists that is totally real.
-There have also been campaigns against manspreading in Spain which had nothing to do with Anna.back to menu ↑
+Russian news outlet Rosbalt also accused the video of being fake, but Anna still insists that is real.
+There have also been campaigns against manspreading in Spain which had nothing to do with Anna.

 In 2017, the Spanish capital took action against manspreading by banning men from sitting with their legs too far apart on its trains and buses.
 Their grand plan was to install signs in a hope that men will fix their manspreading behavior.

-The signs that were chosen depicted an illustrated man spreading his legs apart on a subway seat with a huge red “X” to say that this practice is not allowed.
+The signs that were chosen depicted an illustrated man spreading his legs apart on a subway seat with a huge red “X”.

 Thanks to Diario de Madrid for his picture EMT Madrid amplía su señalización a bordo del autobús para evitar el “manspreading”, CC BY 4.0, Link and By Peter Isotalo [CC BY-SA 4.0 ], from Wikimedia Commons.